SoftUni/Programming-Basics-Book-Java-EN/README.md

 The free book **Programming Basics with Java** introduces readers to writing entry-level programming code (working with data, checks, loops, and methods) with the Java language.

+Watch the free video Java Basics course, coming with the book: https://youtu.be/sBheEjlkcVg.

 <a href="#"><img src="/assets/Java-Programming-Basics-Book-Cover.png" alt="Programming Basics with Java Book - Cover" class="readme-book-cover-image"/></a>

 * [Preface](chapter-00-preface.md)